Start9Labs/documentation/site/source/learn/concepts/bitcoin-lightning.rst

 Lightning Network
 -----------------
 The Lightning Network is a "payment layer" that sits on top of the Bitcoin blockchain, which it uses for final settlement.
 This allows Bitcoin to scale without affecting the security of the protocol layer.
 It is easiest to think of Lightning Network as a system that allows anyone to use their Bitcoin to have a running tab (think bar tab) of money they owe each other.
 For example, 2 friends may have a "channel" (tab) between them that they use for exchanging value.
 The channel keeps track of who owes what.
 Those payments can be settled at any time on the Bitcoin blockchain if either or both parties decide to close out.
 One big incentive to use Lightning is that payments are extremely fast and fees are extremely low.
-You can find an introductory video explanation `here <https://www.youtube.com/watch?v=rrr_zPmEiME>`_.
+Check out this `introductory video explanation <https://www.youtube.com/watch?v=rrr_zPmEiME>`_.

-You can learn more about Lightning `here <https://lopp.net/lightning>`_.
+`Learn more about Lightning <https://lopp.net/lightning>`_.